planship/planship-react/README.md

 }
 ```

-This is helpful in certain IDEs like VS Code where it unlocks a full autocomplete experience for pricing entitlements entitlements.
+This is especially advantageous in IDEs like VS Code where it enables autocomplete for `entitlements`.

 <img src="./static/entitlements-vscode.gif" alt="Animation showing entitlements autocomplete in VS Code">

 ## Using Planship providers in a Next.js app

 By default, all components in a Next.js app are React Server Components.
 React Server Components don't allow for consuming React context *directly*, so Planship context providers cannot by used *as is*.
-To address this, simply wrap them your own Client Component as outlined in [this official guide](https://vercel.com/guides/react-context-state-management-nextjs#rendering-third-party-context-providers-in-server-components).
+To address this, simply wrap them in your own Client Component as outlined in [this official guide](https://vercel.com/guides/react-context-state-management-nextjs#rendering-third-party-context-providers-in-server-components).

 ```js
 'use client'